MicrosoftDocs/azure-docs/articles/cognitive-services/Computer-vision/spatial-analytics-operations.md

 |---------|---------|
 | Operation ID | The Operation Identifier from table above.|
 | enabled | Boolean: true or false|
-| VIDEO_URL| The rtsp url for the camera device(Example: `rtsp://username:password@url`).
-Spatial Analytics supports H.264 encoded stream either through rtsp or http and in case of file format(container format) should be mp4
+| VIDEO_URL| The RTSP url for the camera device(Example: `rtsp://username:password@url`).
+Spatial Analytics supports H.264 encoded stream either through RTSP or http and in case of file format(container format) should be mp4
 | VIDEO_SOURCE_ID | A friendly name for the camera device or video stream.
 This will be returned with the event JSON output.|
 | VIDEO_IS_LIVE| True for camera devices; false for recorded videos.|
 | VIDEO_DECODE_GPU_INDEX| Which GPU to decode the video frame.
 By default it is 0.
 Should be the same as the `gpu_index` in other node config like `VICA_NODE_CONFIG`, `DETECTOR_NODE_CONFIG`.|